QingzhiHu/IR2_Project/README.md

 # Reproducing TK paper

 This repository is made for reproducing the results of the paper *Interpretable & Time-Budget-Constrained Contextualization for Re-Ranking* for the master course Information Retrieval 2 at University of Amsterdam.
 The original code from the authors is available here: https://github.com/sebastian-hofstaetter/matchmaker.
-We have used the models implemented in their matchmaker folder, and for all the other folders in this repository is supplemented by ourselves.
+We have used the models implemented in their matchmaker folder, and we modified some files (details below) and added script in matchmaker folder as well.
+All the other folders in this repository is supplemented by ourselves.

 The report is concluded in this repository: ./report.pdf